alexhisen/mobx-form-store/README.md

 Now whether server.create() is called is driven by a new store.status.mustCreate property which is true only when the idProperty has not yet been returned by the server / saved even if it already has a value in store.data.
 Note that MobxSchemaForm v.1.14+ supports a readOnlyCondition property that can be set to "!model.status.mustCreate" to allow an id property to be entered but not modified.

+## Breaking changes in Version 3.0
+* FormStore now deep-clones \(and merges\) objects and arrays \(plain or observable\) when storing data coming from server and in the updates object sent to server.
+* It's no longer published as a webpack-compiled and minified module.

 ## Requirements

-FormStore only requires [MobX](https://mobx.js.org/) 2.2+, 3.x, 4.x or 5.x. _MobX strict mode is currently not supported._ It is published in NPM as an ES5 universal module, including a minified version. **FormStore does not implement the actual server requests, it only calls methods that you provide with the data to be sent to the server.**
+FormStore only requires [MobX](https://mobx.js.org/) 2.2+, 3.x, 4.x or 5.x. _MobX strict mode is currently not supported._ **FormStore does not implement the actual server requests, it only calls methods that you provide with the data to be sent to the server.**

 ## Installation